. . . your guide to visiting the holy places

 The last five Stations of the Cross are situated inside the Church of the Holy Sepulchre.

-If the door to the Ethiopian community is open, a short cut is possible.
-The second small door on the right leads into the Ethiopians’ upper chapel.
+On the terrace, the second small door on the right leads into the Ethiopians’ upper chapel.
 Steps at the back descend to their lower chapel, where a door gives access to the courtyard of the Holy Sepulchre basilica.

 The Friday procession, however, returns along the winding lane and stone steps to Souq Khan al-Zeit, turning right after about 40 metres into Souq al-Dabbagha.